tangentsoft/pidp8i/src/cc8/examples/README.md

 That produces `SYS:CALC.SV`, which an `R CALC` command will load and run.

+The `/I` and `/O` flags might not be strictly necessary, depending on what kind of I/O your C program does.
+See the OS/8 FORTRAN II manual's information on device-independent I/O for more on this.

-If you wish to compile from C source code on the OS/8 side rather than cross-compile, I recommend using the `CC0` front-end rather than the method shown in the [top level `README.md` file][tlrm] involving the `CC1` stage:
+If you wish to compile from C source code on the OS/8 side rather than cross-compile, I recommend using the `CC.BI` wrapper rather than running the compiler directly:

-    .R CC0

-    >calc.cc

-    .COMP CC.SB

-    .R LOADER
-    *CC,LIBC/M

-Notice that the front-end processor produces `CC.SB`, not `CALC.SB` as you might be expecting.
-This is where the `CC` comes from in the `COMP` and `LOADER` commands.
+    .EXE CC
+    >calc.c

-Note that `CC0` tolerates lowercase input.
+Note that it tolerates lowercase input.

+See [the CC8 documentation][ccrm] for more information.

 [aerm]: /doc/trunk/examples/README.md
-[tlrm]: /doc/trunk/src/cc8/README.md
+[ccrm]: /doc/trunk/src/cc8/README.md
 [uwfs]: /doc/trunk/doc/uwfocal-manual-supp.md